 The Buffalo Trace District Health Department publishes a quarterly newsletter that serves as a report and update for BTDHD staff, board members, and the entire community.

-Click here to read the entire October 2017 newsletter: BTDHD Oct.
-2017 Newsletter
+Click here to read the most recent newsletter: BTDHD Winter 2020 Newsletter

-From the Director’s Desk (an excerpt from the most recent newsletter)
+From the Director’s Desk (an excerpt from the October 2017 newsletter)

 “When I began my career with our Health Department, I authored and published a newsletter for our staff.
 For those of you who have been an employee of our Health Department for more than 12 years, you may remember reading some of those newsletters.
 I am happy to announce that our newsletter is back and will become a quarterly report and update to our staff, our board members, and our